DSP-Tan/ogham-cloud/pdf_scraper/notes.md

 # Short cuts taken

 The major weakness of this code is how the dual column blocks are identified and sorted.
 This will break if there is a short enough title in the pink box.
+(It does.)

 # Bad blocking